 Criminal History Records

 Multnomah County does not hold these records.
-Criminal Court Records are available through the Multnomah County Circuit Court.
-Call 503-988-3003 to request copies of criminal court records.
+Criminal Court Records are available through the Multnomah County Circuit Court, a division of the Oregon Judicial Department.
+See this page for detailed instructions on ordering copies.
 General Criminal History Records for Multnomah County residents are held by the Oregon State Police.
 Requests for criminal histories, including requests as part of a background check, may be requested through their Public Records Unit.

 How to research death records, and obtain both certified and non-certified copies.
 All death records are subject to a 50 year access restriction.

 How to research divorce decrees and divorce certificates in Multnomah County.
 Divorce certificates have a 50 year access restriction.

 Various types of records held by Multnomah County that may contribute to genealogical research, including Birth, Death, Marriage, Divorce, and Naturalization Records.
 If your relative was a Multnomah County employee, you may find context to their working life through archival records.
 Additional assistance can be provided by the Genealogical Forum of Oregon.

 Some helpful tips on getting started in this faceted area of research.
 See the link to Property Ownership Information for details on finding information on the current or past owner of a property rather than for information on the house or property itself.